palewire/first-github-scraper/docs/scrape.md

 If you get an error that says `pipenv` isn’t present, you will need to install it.

-If you are on a Mac, pipenv’s maintainers [recommend](https://pipenv.kennethreitz.org/en/latest/install/#homebrew-installation-of-pipenv) installing via the [Homebrew](https://brew.sh/) package manager, like so:
+If you are on a Mac, the `pipenv` maintainers [recommend](https://pipenv.kennethreitz.org/en/latest/install/#homebrew-installation-of-pipenv) installing via the [Homebrew](https://brew.sh/) package manager, like so:

 ```bash
 brew install pipenv
 ```

-If you are on Windows and using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can install Homebrew's cousin [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux) and use it to install Pipenv.
+If you are on Windows and using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10), you can use Homebrew’s cousin [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux) to install Pipenv.

-If neither option makes sense for you, Pipenv's [docs](https://pipenv.kennethreitz.org/en/latest/install/#pragmatic-installation-of-pipenv) recommend a [user install](https://pip.pypa.io/en/stable/user_guide/#user-installs) via pip:
+If neither option makes sense for you, the `pipenv` [documentation](https://pipenv.kennethreitz.org/en/latest/install/#pragmatic-installation-of-pipenv) recommends an [install](https://pip.pypa.io/en/stable/user_guide/#user-installs) via another Python tool, [`pip`](https://pypi.org/project/pip/):

 ```bash
 pip install --user pipenv
 ```

-Whatever installation route you choose, you can confirm your success by testing for its version again:
+Whatever installation route you choose, you can confirm your success by asking for the `pipenv` version, as we did above.

 ```bash
 pipenv --version